How to Write Better Headlines: 7 Headline Writing Tips

 You can also experiment with unique or uncommon adjectives to add a layer of interest to your headlines.
 For example, doesn’t “5 Game-Changing Tricks for Irresistible Headlines” sound better than “5 Great Tricks for Effective Headlines”?

-And of course, you never want to forget the ultimate power word: YOU.
-By addressing your reader directly, you’ll guarantee they pay attention!
+And, of course, you never want to forget the ultimate power word: YOU.
+By addressing your readers directly, you’ll guarantee they pay attention!

 7. Use a headline analyzer to make sure you’re on the right track